ashutoshmjain/gita/src/prologue.md

 It included ..
 - improvements in the language model to support scribing.
 For example, there was no concept of punctuation in the "speech only" world.
 The written language needed a syntax.

 - extension of phonemes to capture the true essence of spoken sounds.
-Cave scribing was mostly pictorial and thus inefficient to convey abstract ideas. `Vaidik Sanskrit` was expanded to accommodate around [eighty sounds.](https://oursanskrit.com/sanskrit-grammar-reference/alphabet-2/#:~:text=Our%20mother%20tongue%20(Sanskrit)%20has,sounds%20rises%20to%20around%20eighty.)
-Abstraction is key to expanding the thought.
+Cave scribing was mostly pictorial and thus inefficient to convey abstract ideas. `Vaidik Sanskrit` was expanded to accommodate around [eighty sounds.](https://oursanskrit.com/sanskrit-grammar-reference/alphabet-2/#:~:text=Our%20mother%20tongue%20(Sanskrit)%20has,sounds%20rises%20to%20around%20eighty.)  -> Abstraction is key to expanding the thought.

 - development of writing apparatus such as palm leaves, ink, and quills.
 The apparatus must be easy to handle for mass adoption; and the print must last longer than a life-span.
-The simple argument was - if a script didn't last longer than a human life than what is the point of all the effort - the writer could very well speak the ideas when needed.
-Persistence is a requirement of storage.
+The simple argument was - if a script didn't last longer than a human life than the effort was pointless - the writer could very well speak the ideas when needed ->  Persistence is a requirement of storage.

 - triggering a self sustaining and censor resistant pay back model around scribing.
-Yes, "scribing" was declared downright demonic by many reciters who believed wisdom could never be locked in written symbols.
-Fears were not misplaced though - they could see a new variant of humans on the horizon, that would leverage the written down store of information as a competitive advantage.
-Think about all the brouhaha we have around AI safety these days! [^aiSafety]
+Yes, "scribing" was declared downright demonic !
+Many reciters believed wisdom could never be locked in written symbols.
+Fears were not misplaced though - they could see a new variant of humans on the horizon, that would leverage the written down store of information as a competitive advantage -> Think about all the brouhaha we have around AI safety these days ! [^aiSafety]

 - and the patience to write (and read) long meaningful text.
 But more importantly, finding a purpose to scribe -  a root reference narrative that would span ages without losing it's luster and relevance.

 No one could fathom to what avail but the cause appeared worth dedicating many lives.
-Thousands of scribes would spend millions of hours just to copy, rewrite and improve the root narrative just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.
+Thousands of scribes would spend millions of hours just to copy, rewrite and improve the open root narrative just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.
 With them they all carried forward what is commonly known as Unix philosophy - somewhat like an embodiment of universal values that bind all of them into one single rendition.

 As described in the very first book of `Mahabharata` (Adi Parva), the `Vaidik` editor-in-chief (Ved-Vyasa), sage teacher of all the races [^races], immortal `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all pervading information, to accomplish the pursuit of `Mahabharata` - to capture universal values into a single historical narrative.
+The abstracted **thought** would percolate beyond races, geographies and cultures to define a datum for humans.
+All ideologies (and subsequently religions) must have a scribed "book" as a founding stone - Gita , Bible or Quran - and hundreds of more of their variants.

+`Mahabharata` was the birth of operating scripture !

 # `Aavahan`